kolchfa-aws/test-repo/added-file.md

 # The added file

-This added file will test the oxford comma, period and colon.
+This added file will test the oxford comma, period, and colon.